galexrt/docker-sinusbot/README.md

 ```
 (`sudo` can be removed if you are not using it or are logged in as `root`)

+**IMPORTANT** When using Docker for Mac the files need to be owned by the user running the container.
+More information: https://docs.docker.com/docker-for-mac/osxfs/#ownership

 To then start the Sinusbot container run:
 ```
 docker run \